TimHanewich/Misc-Articles/The-Understanding-Gap/readme.md

     - Risks of "getting lost in forest"
     - Are we becoming stupid?
 Is intellectual thinking being delegated to the machine?
 Are we **puppets**?
     - Is "value" changing?
-- Thoughts on the future
+- Thoughts on the future & How to stay relevant: **JUDGEMENT**
-    - How to stay relevant
+    - Knowing where on the spectrum of understanding to be... right balance of velocity and understanding
-    - Staying sharp: coding by hand to stay sharp
+    - Knowing WHAT to spend time understanding, what to delegate away
-    - Emphasis on judgement... which requires *understanding*
+    - Quickly grasping something important (quick understanding)